 26 May Essex PR: Putting The Case Forward For Different PR Types

 Variety is the spice of life, or so they say.
-And when it comes to what type of PR to focus on, a multi-faceted approach is the one we most commonly advocate here at VerriBerri.
+When it comes to what type of PR to focus on, a multi-faceted approach is the one we most commonly advocate.
 B2B or B2C publications?
 Local press or national outlets?
 Online or in print?
 It’s a complex and nuanced field, and putting several fingers in several pies often secures the best returns.
 Here at our Essex PR agency, we want to explain just why exactly such an approach can be so worthwhile.

 What Is PR?

 But first though, what is PR?
-A mystical term taken to mean everything from events management through to disaster recovery, PR (Public Relations) is an often-used term, and one which is misused even more frequently.
+A mystical term taken to mean everything from events management through to disaster recovery; PR (Public Relations) is an often-used word, and one which is misused even more frequently.
 In truth, it is a fairly large and all-encompassing field.
 The day-to-day of PR revolves around securing press coverage on behalf of a brand or client.
 This is either done in-house or by an external agency.
 This coverage might be in the form of articles in a magazine, podcast appearances, TV interview, the list goes on.
-In this piece, we’ll be looking exclusively at written PR and even then, you’ll see just how wide-ranging it can be.
+In this piece, we’ll be looking exclusively at written PR.
+Even then, you’ll see just how wide-ranging it can be.
 At our Essex PR agency, we have experience securing coverage in all of the following for our clients: